 LAMARCK’S EVOLUTION: two centuries of genius and jealousy.

-A new book by Ross Honeywill - Published by Pier 9
+A book by Ross Honeywill – Published by Murdoch Books Pier 9 imprint

-The Age newspaper says: “SPELLBINDING READING…A STORY FULL OF ARCH ENEMIES, MACHIAVELLIAN CONSPIRACIES AND PASSIONATE DEBATE”
+“SPELLBINDING READING…A STORY FULL OF ARCH ENEMIES, MACHIAVELLIAN CONSPIRACIES AND PASSIONATE DEBATE” The Age

-The Canberra Times says: “WRITING WELL AND LUCIDLY ON SCIENTIFIC MATTERS IS A RARE TALENT: HONEYWILL DOES IT BEAUTIFULLY IN THIS FASCINATING STORY”
+“WRITING WELL AND LUCIDLY ON SCIENTIFIC MATTERS IS A RARE TALENT: HONEYWILL DOES IT BEAUTIFULLY IN THIS FASCINATING STORY” Canberra Times

-Welcome to the site dedicated to the new book Lamarck’s Evolution: two centuries of genius and jealousy.
+Welcome to the site dedicated to Lamarck’s Evolution: two centuries of genius and jealousy.
 This site gives you glimpses behind the covers of the book .

-Enjoy the process with me, the author, take a look at the content PAGES listed on the right, and enjoy the journey.
+Enjoy the process with me, the author, and enjoy the journey.

 What’s the Book About?